Rovos Rail Golf Safari Journey Overview

-This unforgettable Rovos Rail journey commences in Pretoria and travels east towards the spectacular Drakensberg escarpment en route to Nelspruit.
-Guests have the unique opportunity to play golf on the presigious Leopard's Creek Golf Course or to enjoy a game drive in the world famous Kruger Park followed by lunch.
-Tee off at the Royal Swazi Golf Club, near Manzini in Swaziland, while non-golfers visit the Ngwenya Glass Factory, lunch at Guava Galleries followed by a game drive in the Mkhaya Game Reserve.
-Then it's on to Zululand for game viewing in the Hluhluwe Game Reserve.
+Rovos Rail has designed a charming nine-day Golf Safari to entertain the most avid golfer.
+At all locations, there are voluntary trips for the entertainment of non-playing guests.
+This impressive journey commences in Pretoria and travels to the dramatic Drakensberg escarpment en route to Nelspruit.
+Guests have the unique possibility to play golf on the prestigious Leopard Creek Golf Course or to enjoy a safari drive in the world famous Kruger Park followed by lunch.
+Tee off at the Royal Swazi Golf Club, near Manzini in Swaziland, while non-golfers visit the Ngwenya Glass Factory, lunch at Guava Galleries followed by a safari drive in the Mkhaya Game Reserve.
+Then it's on to Zululand for wildlife viewing in the Hluhluwe Game Reserve.

 Play one of South Africa's finest courses, the Durban Beachwood Country Club, while non-playing guests enjoy a city tour of Durban followed by lunch at the Golf Club.
 In the foothills of the imposing Drakensberg Mountains, 18-holes await at the Champagne Sports Resort, with a guided tour of the Battlefields a further highlight for non-golfers.
 Relax as the train travels north towards the magnificent resort of Sun City in the Pilanesberg Mountains.
 A full day is spent at this world-famous facility before departing for Pretoria where this memorable journey ends.